HIVE-MIND COLLECTIVISM, A Philosophical-Ideological Theoretical System

 Lal Salam, Ubuntu, Félagskapr, One Voice, Ke Dóó Hózhóó, Ohana-Hive Mana'o, Dekhbhaal, Yili Xing.

-Author's Preface: On This Document
+Preface: On This Document

 This is not a finished product.
 It is a living framework, as communism itself is a living science.
 Questions remain open.
 Contradictions are named where they exist.
 The goal is not to paper over difficulty but to present, as coherently as possible, what Hive-Mind Collectivism is, why it exists, where it sits within the Marxist-Leninist tradition, and what it demands in practice.